Statistical Tests for Replacing Human Decision Makers with Algorithms: Introduction

-Optimal decision making using machine learning techniques is also drawing increasing attention from econometrics. \cite{kitagawa2018should} and \cite{athey2021policy} explored the asymptotic properties of empirical optimal decision making when algorithms are involved. \cite{manski2018credible} considered the identification problem of prediction conditional on the complete set of covariates when only the prediction conditional on a subset of covariates and the conditional distribution of the ``omitted'' covariates are known.
-In this paper, we assume, as in \cite{kitagawa2018should}, that the machine algorithm is known and deterministic, in view of the big data nature of the training procedure and the comprehensive list of covariates available to algorithms in the NFPC dataset.
+A substantial body of literature discusses the discriminatory bias of algorithms \citep{o2017weapons, eubanks2018automating, berk2021fairness}.
+But the potential of AI and algorithmic decision making to reverse extant bias in the training data is also noted by \cite{rambachan2019bias} and \cite{rambachan2020economic}.
+Through efficent information provision and scarce resource utilization, AI can be instrumental for inequality reduction.
+Using artificial intelligence to empower medical diagnose in developing areas has been advocated by researches including \cite{adepoju2017mhealth, guo2018application, trivedi2019risks, mondal2023artificial} and others. \cite{bulathwela2021could} discuss the comprehensive application of AI to narrow education inequality gap.
+Our finding using the NFPC dataset is also consistent with anecdotal information regarding the quality disparity across tiers of the hospital classification system in China.

-The inequality in health service provision quality between rural and urban areas, especially in developing countries, can be attributed to the uneven distribution of resources, insufficient medical training, excessive workload, and barriers to latest information and continuous education for rural physicians.
-See for example \cite{strasser2016rural, zhu2016doctors, wilson2009critical}.
-The potential of artificial intelligence to empower medical diagnose in rural areas has been advocated by researchers including \cite{adepoju2017mhealth, guo2018application, mondal2023artificial} and others.
-Our finding using the NFPC dataset documents quantitative evidence of the urban-rural medicare quality disparity in China.
+Optimal decision making using machine learning techniques is also drawing increasing attention from econometrics. \cite{kitagawa2018should}, \cite{mbakop2021model}, \cite{athey2021policy} and \cite{feng2024statistical} explore the asymptotic properties of empirical algorithm based optimal decision making. \cite{manski2018credible} considers the identification problem when only the prediction conditional on a subset of covariates and the conditional distribution of the ``omitted'' covariates are known.
+In this paper, we assume, as in the baseline cases of \cite{kitagawa2018should}, that the machine algorithm is known and deterministic, in view of the large data size and the comprehensive list of covariates in the NFPC dataset.

 The rest of this paper is organized as follows.
 Section \ref{theorysection} presents the statistical model of human-algorithm comparison.
 Section \ref{data and algorithm} describes the data and the algorithm.
 Section \ref{classify doctors} reports results from the empirical analysis of the machine algorithm and human decision makers.
 Section \ref{synthetic data analysis} presents a set of synthetic data analysis for additional insights, and Section \ref{conclusion} concludes.
+Additional results are collected in the Appendix.